 Q: What auditing is in place for the Jitterbit Harmony Portal?

-A: User login and deployment audit is available.
+A: Deployment audit is available.
 Jitterbit has an extremely robust logging mechanism that exposes everything along the integration path.
 These logs can be freely inspected by authorized users or used by a Jitterbit operation to highlight what is of interest.

 Q: Do you provide message encryption?